 However, as I note in the footnotes 40 and 41, some of Darwin's statements suggest that neither supernaturalistic nor artificialistic explanations should be invoked.
-Moreover, the main idea of methodological naturalism - expressed in the belief that the phenomena of this world should be explained only by verae causae, causes refering to natural phenomena only - is commonly attributed to Darwin (see Stephen Dilley, "The Evolution of Methodological Naturalism in the Origin of Species", HOPOS: The Journal of the International Society for the History of Philosophy of Science 2013, Vol. 3, No. 1, p.
+Moreover, the main idea of methodological naturalism - expressed in the belief that the phenomena of this world should be explained only by verae causae, causes refering to natural phenomena only - is commonly attributed to Darwin (see Stephen DILLEY, "The Evolution of Methodological Naturalism in the Origin of Species", HOPOS: The Journal of the International Society for the History of Philosophy of Science 2013, Vol. 3, No. 1, p.
 20 [20-58], https://doi.org/10.1086/667897; statement by Kazimierz Jodkowski, in: Bartosz Borczyk, Adam Chmielewski, Andrzej Elżanowski, Kazimierz Jodkowski, Damian Leszczyński, Jerzy Lukierski, Łukasz Nysler, and Bogusław Pawłowski, "Dyskusja", in: Damian Leszczyński (ed.), Ewolucja.
 Filozofia.
 Religia, Lectiones & Acroases Philosophicae 2010, Vol. III, p.
 157 [155-172]).
-It is also claimed that his greatest discovery is the definition, by means of the postulate of methodological naturalism, of the contemporary understanding of scientificity (see Jodkowski, "Antynaturalizm teorii...", p.
-63; Bruce L. Gordon, "The Rise of Naturalism and Its Problematic Role in Science and Culture", in: Bruce L. Gordon and William A. Dembski (eds.), The Nature of Nature.
+It is also claimed that his greatest discovery is the definition, by means of the postulate of methodological naturalism, of the contemporary understanding of scientificity (see Jobkowski, "Antynaturalizm teorii...", p.
+63; Bruce L. GORDON, "The Rise of Naturalism and Its Problematic Role in Science and Culture", in: Bruce L. GORDON and William A. DEMBSKI (eds.), The Nature of Nature.
 Examining the Role of Naturalism in Science, ISI Books, Wilmington 2011, p.
 25 [3-44]).
 It is also argued that methodological naturalism is a form of Ockham's razor - it implements the principle of parsimony.
 I discuss it in more detail in section 4.1 (Arguments in favour of methodological naturalism), point 6 (Naturalism is a form of Ockham's razor...).

-See Kazimierz Jodkowski, "Darwinowska teoria ewolucji jako teoria filozoficzna", in: Stefan Konstańczak and Tomasz Turowski (eds.), Filozofia jako mądrość bycia, Oficyna Wydawnicza Uniwersytetu Zielonogórskiego, Zielona Góra 2009, p.
-19 [17-23].
-Such a basing of methodological deform of the following thesis: either God does not exist, or, if he does exist, he does not act in nature in a direct way.
-Meanwhile, the hard core of anti-artificialist naturalism states that the course of events in the universe is not influenced by any intelligent factor.
+form of the following thesis: either God does not exist, or, if he does exist, he does not act in nature in a direct way.
+51 Meanwhile, the hard core of anti-artificialist naturalism states that the course of events in the universe is not influenced by any intelligent factor.
+52